damoninc/Hawkfinder/README.md

 -------------------------------------------------------------------------------------------------------------------------
 ## Running Tests
-Make sure you have the testing dependencies installed with a "npm i".
+Make sure you have the testing dependencies installed with an "npm i" and make sure you are using Google Chrome with version 112 or higher.
 To run a single test, simply run the following command in your terminal `npx mocha <relative path of spec.js file>`.
 To run all tests simply run `npm run test`.

 -------------------------------------------------------------------------------------------------------------------------
 ## About